AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/about-the-whiteboard.md

 ## Roles and permissions

-The whiteboard is available to both Instructors and Learners in a Virtual Classroom session.
+The whiteboard is available to both Instructors and Learners in a Live Hub session.
 Available actions vary based on the user role.

 | **Instructors** | **Learners** |
 |----|----|